12 Turnip Substitutes to Save You a Trip to the Store

 Also considered as swedes, it is the closest you can get when finding a substitute for turnip.
 Rutabagas are a category within the cabbage family and have a similar texture and taste to turnips.
 Some people even confuse their appearance, making it an obvious turnip substitute.

 In different countries, swedes have varying names.
 For example, in Scotland, people call it neeps.
 It is also termed a yellow turnip in various regions.
 When it comes to taste, swedes have an earthy flavor with sweet and bitter notes.
 Compared to turnip, swedes are a little notch up in sweetness.
+You can cook rutabagas in all kinds of ways, especially in a mashed potato style.

 Let's talk about the Mexican turnip or Chinese turnip.
 It is a root veggie that is commonly found in Mexico and, therefore, the name.
 This item is known for its texture, which is starchy like the turnip.
 In terms of sweetness, it is quite prominent, but the punch is a little mild.